kyma-project/kyma/tests/end-to-end/external-solution-integration/README.md

 make build-push-delve-image
 ```

 Resolve dependencies.
-This steps needs to be executed each time the dependencies change:
+This step needs to be executed each time the dependencies change:

 ```bash
 make resolve-local